SSMSBoost vs dbForge SQL Complete

 The latest SSMSBoost update brings more automation and efficiency to SQL Server Management Studio:

-• Support for SSMS 21: Ensures integration with the build.
+• Support for the latest SSMS 21: Ensures integration with the build.

 Have a look at the below table that highlights the key features of both add-ins.